reidmorrison/secret_config/README.md

 ### Environment Variables

-Any of the above values can be overridden with an environment variable.
+Any of the above values can be overridden with an environment variable, unless explicitly configured `SecretConfig.check_env_var = false`.

 To overwrite any of these settings with an environment variable: